meltano/hub/README.md

 * `update-definition`: Update the definition of a tap or target...
 * `update-quality`: Update the quality of all taps and targets...
 * `upload-airbyte`: NOTE: USED FOR...
+* `yamllint`: Run yamllint on all yamls in the hub or a...

 ## `hub-utils add`